Eschatologue/CM_wiki/docs/gameplay/combat/condition.md

 - A deafened creature can’t hear, automatically fails any ability check that requires hearing and is resist to Thunder damage.

 ### Frightened
-- A frightened creature has :d20-disadv: **Disdvantage** on ability checks and attack rolls while the source of its fear is within line of sight.
+- A frightened creature has :d20-disadv: **Disdvantage** on :d20-check: **Ability Check**s and attack rolls while the source of its fear is within line of sight.
 - The creature can’t willingly move closer to the source of its fear.

 ### Grappled